-University Commons I: This building is double occupancy rooms with a shared bathroom.
-Each room has high speed internet, extended basic cable TV with HBO, local phone service, ceiling fans, and individual HV/AC units.
-There are laundry facilities throughout the buildings, a computer lab, and vending machines.
+University Commons I: This building has double occupancy rooms with a shared bathroom.
+Each room has a ceiling fan, and individual HV/AC units.
+Each resident has their own closet with mirrored doors.
+There are laundry facilities throughout the building, a computer lab, and vending machines as well as community rooms for programming.

-Madison (male only) and Ouachita (female only): These residence halls are double occupancy suite style rooms with shared bathroom.
-Each room has extended basic cable TV with HBO, local phone service, ceiling fans and individual HV/AC units.
-There are laundry facilities throughout the buildings, computer lab, and vending machines.
+Madison (male only) and Ouachita (female only): These residence halls have double occupancy suite style rooms with a shared bathroom.
+Each room has digital cable TV with HBO, local phone service, high speed Internet and individual HV/AC units.
+A laundry facility, computer lab, and vending machines are centrally located for residents' use.

-Masur Hall: This is a co-ed exterior corridor building with five floors of females and one floor of males.
-It has double occupancy suites with shared bathroom.
-All rooms have high speed internet, extended cable TV with HBO, local phone service, and building wide HV/AC system.
-There is community building that includes large screen TV, study areas, computer lab, laundry facility, and vending machines.
+Masur Hall: This residence hall is an all-female, exterior corridor building with double occupancy and private room suites and a shared bathroom.
+The HV/AC system is a building wide system that is either heat or A/C. Also on site is a community building that features a large screen TV, study areas, a computer lab, laundry facility, and vending machines.

-Building Access: Bayou Suites, University Commons I and II, Ouachita Hall and Bayou Village Apartments are controlled access buildings.
+Building Access: Bayou Suites, University Commons I and II, Ouachita Hall, and Bayou Village Apartments are interior corridor, controlled access buildings.
 Students assigned to these buildings will use their ID cards to access the buildings and are issued keys to their individual rooms.
 Madison Hall and Masur Hall are exterior corridor buildings with key access to their rooms.